- Public Works

 In the spring of 2004, the Village passed an ordinance that prohibits the discharge to the storm drainage system of anything but storm water.
 This includes things such as:

 - Wastewater from carpet cleaning

 Any person discharging pollutants into the waterways or storm drainage system is liable to criminal prosecution and is subject to a penalty of not less than $200 nor more than $1,000 per violation.
-In accordance with the Federal Storm Sewer Regulations, if anyone sees someone dumping chemicals, paints, solvents or other pollutants into the creeks or into storm drains or streets so that they get into the creek system, or a resident has any other storm water quality or concerns or issues, please contact the office of the Director of Public Works and Water, Ed Santen, at 708-246-3154.
+In accordance with the Federal Storm Sewer Regulations, if anyone sees someone dumping chemicals, paints, solvents or other pollutants into the creeks or into storm drains or streets so that they get into the creek system, or a resident has any other storm water quality or concerns or issues, please call 9-1-1, and report the issue.